capsules for inhalation

 Use Foradile exactly as your doctor has prescribed.
 Try not to miss any doses and use the medicine even if you feel well.

 If you do not follow your doctor's instructions, you may not get relief from your breathing problems or you may have unwanted side effects.

 If you have been prescribed Foradile for asthma, continue using your "preventer" medicine unchanged after you start using Foradile.
-It should be used with a "preventer" medicine, even if you feel that your sym
+It should be used with a "preventer" medicine, even if you feel that your symptoms have imp

 If you find that the usual dose of Foradile is not giving as much relief as before, or does not last as long as usual, contact your doctor so that your condition can be checked.
 This is important to ensure your asthma is controlled properly.